 What are Emissions?

 Emissions are the generated electromagnetic energy that is released into the environment and produced by a device or other source.

 Immunity and Susceptibility are used interchangeably and can be defined as the interference of electromagnetic energy in the surrounding environment on a device and the tendency of this electromagnetic energy to inhibit proper device functionality.

 Why perform EMC testing?

-EMC testing is performed to ensure that devices are designed and specified to function in electromagnetic environments that they will commonly be exposed.
+EMC testing is performed to ensure that devices are designed and specified to function in electromagnetic environments they will commonly be exposed.
 Testing verifies that a device will function in the presence of electromagnetic interference (EMI), the device will not radiate unacceptable levels of electromagnetic energy, and that a device will not disrupt the function of other nearby electronic devices.
-A typical testing program consists of various emissions, susceptibility, and immunity requirements, in addition to electrostatic discharge testing, surge testing, and possible on-site evaluations.
+A typical testing program consists of various emissions and immunity requirements.
+A few examples include electrostatic discharge testing, surge testing, and possible on-site evaluations.